ganindu7/deepnotes/topics/utils/setting_up_tao_toolkit_api_simplified.md

 ```

- Note: the default `storageclass` provided by the nfs-provisoner is `nfs-client` when `pvc`s do not a specify a `storageclass` it is assumed that they are using the default `storageclass`
+Note: The default storageclass provided by the nfs-provisioner is nfs-client.
+When PersistentVolumeClaims (PVCs) do not specify a storageclass, it is assumed that they are using the default storageclass.

- the command below will make `nfs-client` your default storage class'
+The following command will set nfs-client as your default storage class:

  ```
  kubectl patch storageclass nfs-client -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
  ```

- you can verify this with a test pv and a pvc!
+You can verify the proper setup with a test PV and PVC!

-datailed writeup
+Detailed Walkthrough

-In this case rather than manually spinning up pvs we have opted to using a storage provisioner
-here my server ip is `172.16.1.22` and the mount path is `/k8pv1`
+Rather than manually creating Persistent Volumes (PVs), we opt for using a storage provisioner.
+Here, my server IP is 172.16.1.22 and the mount path is /k8pv1

 ```
  helm upgrade --install -n k8-storage --create-namespace nfs-subdir-external-provisioner nfs-subdir-external-provisioner/nfs-subdir-external-provisioner --set nfs.server=172.16.1.22 --set nfs.path=/k8pv1
 ```

-this can be done with a `values.yaml` instead explicit parameters too.
+You can also use a values.yaml file instead of explicit parameters:

 ```
 nfs: